SF-WDI-LABS/js-algorithms-drills/stacks-and-queues/README.md

 1. ... let users create playlists and play back the songs?

-1. ... display *only* the 10 most recent messages a user posted, in the order they were posted?
+1. ... display *only* the 10 most recent websites a user has visited, with the most recently visited at the top of the list

 #### Stacks